kora-edu/kora-edu.github.io/blog.md

 ---
 layout: page
 title: blog posts
-description: Learnskfnoinf more about KORA and our development process.
+description: Learn more about KORA and our development process.
 ---

 ## Blog Posts